 - Americans are ruled, not represented, by unaccountable corporatists.

 Thankfully there is a simple solution baked right in the Constitution of the United States in Article V. A Convention of States to offer and approve amendments to the Constitution and that dragon on the Hill (nor all his servants) can't do anything about it.
-Oh, the servants will yell and scream - every media group from the NYTimes to Fox News is built around the current Uncle SAM paradigm and so you can expect goggles of bits to be unleashed in an effort to disparage and kill the effort - but a Convention of States is on the way, because it is the only way left to preserve the republic and breath new life into her.
+Oh, the servants will yell and scream - every media group from the NYTimes to Fox News is built around the current Uncle SAM paradigm and so you can expect googles of bits to be unleashed in an effort to disparage and kill the effort - but a Convention of States is on the way, because it is the only way left to preserve the republic and breath new life into her.
 A great benefit of Justice Kennedy's "leadership" might be the rallying of the army of Liberty to choose a different theater of battle.

-James Hoban are rolling over in their graves when the Executive mansion gets turned into a billboard.
+Because weather you support gay rights or object to homosexuality on whatever principle suits you, everyone should agree that Geo.
+Washington and James Hoban are rolling over in their graves when the Executive mansion gets turned into a billboard.
 This display shows the depravity of the Administrative State in all it's colorful boredom - splashed across a white canvas owned by ALL Americans is the garish kitsch of the gay rights movement.
 Most homosexuals I know have better taste than that - too bad one of them isn't President of the United States.